Meet Dolly Oliver

 Business Background & History

 I held various secretarial and office management positions in a variety of industries before moving to North San Juan, CA in 1983.
 After our family took some time to establish our new homestead, I began working in the Nevada County public school system.

 During the late 1980s and early ’90s, Apple Computers was making a grand effort to put personal computers into California schools.
 I didn’t know much about the technology … in fact, this was the first time I had even used a computer.
 But once I caught on to jargon like, “floppy” disks and “database entry” for keeping track of hundreds of students, I was hooked!
 I shoved my Rolodex into a desk drawer and never looked back.

 I retired from the public school system after 18 years, and the first thing I did was head on over to our local college and enroll in Applied Art & Design and Website Design classes.
-The rest is history, and I still love this creative and ongoing adventure.
+And, as they say, the rest is history; and, I still love this creative and ongoing adventure.

 A Snapshot of where I hang out …